Practical 6: Numeric Data

 dtype: int64

-The most obvious ones here are: bathrooms, license, and host_about.
+The most obvious ones here are: license, host_about, beds, bathrooms.

 Because we have dropped everything inplace the code simply runs and doesn’t return anything.